phongvcao/dotfiles/INSTALL.md

 ## Install

-First, clone the repository to your computer under `~/.dotfiles` folder, then
+First, clone the repository to `~/.dotfiles` folder on your computer, then

 ```bash
 cd ~/.dotfiles